 Product platforms should promote interoperability on a technical, legal, semantic and organisational level.
 Product platforms should facilitate convergence to a consistent approach to structured information, enabling interoperability across the supply chain.
 This includes (but is not limited to) the following aspects:

-- · Product information:
+- Product information:

 - Value

-- · Interface and compatibility
+- Interface and compatibility

 - Limits of applicability

 - · Past performance and credibility (accreditation, compliance, quality assurance)

-- Deployment information:
+- · Deployment information:

 - Lead times and capacity

-- Offsite activities and requirements
+- · Offsite activities and requirements

-- · Logistics requirements
+- Logistics requirements

-- · Onsite activities and requirements
+- Onsite activities and requirements

-- · Compliance and quality assurance
+- Compliance and quality assurance

-- · Organisational information; including capability and credibility
+- · Organisational information; including capability and credibility.

-- · Sensitive information

-- · Structured quality information in line with CPQP and the Golden Thread Audit Trail

-- Follows the Digital Compliance Ecosystem